mwolson/emacs-shared/doc/install.md

 ## Install fd

-[fd](https://github.com/sharkdp/fd/releases) is helpful for reducing time for projectile project management in some cases.
+[fd](https://github.com/sharkdp/fd/releases) is helpful for reducing time for locating files in project directories in some cases.
 On Mac, install the `fd` package from homebrew.
 For Windows, we've already done this for Windows in the `Install MSYS2` section.

 ## Install ninja